MicroEJ/docs/overview/index.rst

 -  Device Firmware development
 -  Application development

-The firmware will generally be produced by the device's OEM, it includes all device drivers and a specific set of MicroEJ functionalities useful for application developers targeting this device.
+The firmware is produced by the device's OEM, it includes all device drivers and a specific set of functionalities useful for application developers targeting this device.

 .. figure:: images/toolchain.png